 - The average loan is $40,000.

 - All loans are subject to availability of funds.

 INTEREST RATE AND FEES

-- Interest rate per annum is prime plus one (based on the published Wall Street Journal Prime Rate at time of application).
+- Interest rate is prime (currently 3.5%) plus one (1%) based on the published Wall Street Journal Prime Rate at time of approval (4.5%).

-- The maximum term of the loan is ten (10) years or 120 months of equal installments although shorter terms are the norm.
+- The maximum term of the loan is ten (10) years or 120 months of equal installments.
+However, shorter terms are more common.